Phileosopher/commonplace/body-firstaid.md

 There are also [many tricks for most minor issues](body-firstaid-minor.md).

+## Frostbite

+Identify it by red and sore skin at first, followed by the skin becoming pale, numb, and unusually firm.

+Dry the area if wet by dabbing with a dry cloth.

+- Do not rub frostbitten skin, since it may further damage the area.

+Cover the affected skin with a clean, dry cloth to keep it protected from abrasion and further exposure.

+Find a protected environment where you can start the thawing process.

+- Do not begin treatment until you are sure the affected area won't freeze again.

+Heat water to 100-112 °F.

+- If you don't have a thermometer, test that the water is warm, but not hot.

+Soak the skin, adding more warm water as necessary, until you have regained sensation and color in the skin.

 ## Itches, bug bites, and skin irritations

 Use any anti-itch solution to tighten the blood vessels and reduce any skin itching: